 In order to support research of the Daphne area, the collection will strive to provide primarily resources on the history and culture of the Daphne area, to be supplemented by resources on the history and culture of Baldwin County, the State of Alabama, and the Southern Region of the United States.
 There are no limitations on the chronological periods collected, although core to basic materials will primarily focus on the period of occupation of the Daphne area by Native Americans to the present day.

 The Daphne Special Collections will collect all subject areas with primary emphasis on the general history, natural history, folk history, geology, archaeology, military history, and literary accomplishments of the Daphne area followed by the geographical areas listed above.
-Special Collections ephemera files and materials cabinets are shown below:

 Care and Use of Special Collections

 Patrons over 18 years of age may use the Special Collection resources during regular operating hours of the library.
 Any patron may use only two items at one time.
 Photo identification must be presented to and retained by library staff during use of the resources.
 The patron is responsible for the condition and return of the item and should take care to properly handle items and return them promptly to staff.
 Pages should not be turned down or marked; items should be handled with white conservation gloves; materials should never be lain open face down.
 Any copies requested will be made by the Reference Librarian or Director.